npms-io/npms-analyzer/docs/architecture.md

 ![Overview](./diagrams/analysis-overview.png)

 By looking at the diagram above, you get an idea of how the analysis process works.
 Bellow you may find a more detailed description for the most complex pieces.
+The `grey` components are present in `lib/analysis`.

 ### Observers

+Observers continuously push modules to the queue whenever they see fit.

-- `realtime` - Continuously observes the replicated `npm` registry for changes, pushing new or updated modules into the analyze queue.
+- `realtime` - Observes the replicated `npm` registry for changes, pushing new or updated modules into the analyze queue.
-- `stale` - Continuously fetches modules that were not analyzed recently, pushing them to the queue.
+- `stale` - Fetches modules that were not analyzed recently, pushing them to the queue.

+### Queue

+The queue holds all modules that are waiting to be analyzed.
+This component gives us:

+- Burst protection
+- No loss of modules on crashes or failures
+- Automatic retries

+### Analyze

+The analyze is a simple pipeline that produces an analysis result:

+1. Fetches the module data
+2. Downloads the source code
+3. Runs the Collectors
+4. Runs the evaluators
+5. Stores the result in CouchDB and Elasticsearch

+Bellow you may find additional information on the collectors and evaluators.

-### Collectors
+#### Collectors

 The collectors are responsible for gathering useful information about each module from a variety of sources: